saucecontrol/Blake2Fast/readme.md

 The x86 SIMD Intrinsics used in the .NET Core 2.1 build are not officially supported by Microsoft.
 Although the specific SSE Intrinsics used by Blake2Fast have been well-tested, the JIT support for the x86 Intrinsics in general is experimental in .NET Core 2.1.

-If you are uncomfortable using unsupported functionality, you can make a custom build of Blake2Fast by removing the `USE_INTRINSICS` define constant in the [project file](src/Blake2Fast/Blake2Fast.csproj).
+If you are uncomfortable using unsupported functionality, you can make a custom build of Blake2Fast by removing the `HWINTRINSICS` define constant for the `netcoreapp2.1` target in the [project file](src/Blake2Fast/Blake2Fast.csproj).

 Benchmarks